Enter to main center

 D. Processing Times

-5 working days starting from the day the NIA receives a complete application.
-(If supplementary were not requested.)
+Five working days starting from the day the NIA receives a complete application (if supplementary documents were not requested).

 E. Permit Types and Validity